ernestolindo/my-dev-web-notes/Databases/Data Definition Language.md

-Data Definition Language (DDL) is a syntax used for creating, modifying, and deleting database objects like tables and indexes.
+Data Definition Language (DDL) is a syntax used for creating, modifying, and deleting database objects like tables.

 `#` or `--` is used to make a comment.